omeka/omeka-s-enduser/docs/content/items.md

 ![Focus on the editing portion of a window for the item "Sense and Sensibility", with the elements Title and Description visible.
 On the right side of the window, a vertical rectangle (the drawer) is open on the right displaying five media which are attached to the item, including video, images, and text.
 This image contains steps 1 and 2.](contentfiles/items_mediaresource1.png)

 ![The same window as before, but now the drawer on the right displays a thumbnail of the media "Sense and Sensibility DVD Trailer" with a dark gray button labeled "select resource" at the bottom of the drawer area.
 This image contains step 3](contentfiles/items_mediaresource2.png)

+### Delete an item

+To delete an item, you can:

+- Click the trash can icon in the Items browse page.
+This will open a right-hand drawer to confirm the deletion.
+- Click the title of the item in the table on the Items browse page, then click the "Delete" button at the top right of the screen.
+- Use the batch-deletion methods described below to delete many items at once.

 ## Batch editing